-SOCSEMICS aims at developing a set of integrated, groundbreaking methods to address the possible existence of so-called “filter bubbles” in the digital public space.
+SOCSEMICS is supported by an ERC Consolidator funding and is directed by Camille Roth.
+It aims at developing a set of integrated, groundbreaking methods to address the possible existence of so-called “filter bubbles” in the digital public space.
 In all generality, this phenomenon may be construed as communities whose actors are more or less prone to interaction and open to informations coming from “outside” of these communities.
 SOCSEMICS will contribute to the formalization and operationalization of this question by addressing three current challenges:

 - developing a comprehensive theory of reinforcing and self-sustaining socio-semantic communities by appraising the social, semantic and socio-semantic realms simultaneously;